Prashanna-24/Cloud-based-News-Article-Processing-System/README.md

 ## 🎯 How It Works
-1️⃣ Upload an Image – The image is stored in AWS S3 2️⃣ Text Extraction – AWS Textract extracts the text 3️⃣ Summarization – AWS Bedrock generates a summary 4️⃣ Sentiment Analysis – Azure Text Analytics analyzes sentiment 5️⃣ Text-to-Speech – AWS Polly converts summary along with the sentiment into an MP3 6️⃣ Cloud Storage – The MP3 file is stored in Azure Blob Storage 🚀 Listen to the AI-generated audio summary!
+1️⃣ Upload an Image – The image is stored in AWS S3<br>
+2️⃣ Text Extraction – AWS Textract extracts the text<br>
+3️⃣ Summarization – AWS Bedrock generates a summary<br>
+4️⃣ Sentiment Analysis – Azure Text Analytics analyzes sentiment<br>
+5️⃣ Text-to-Speech – AWS Polly converts summary along with the sentiment into an MP3<br>
+6️⃣ Cloud Storage – The MP3 file is stored in Azure Blob Storage<br>
+🚀 Listen to the AI-generated audio summary!